UnlockGPU/UnlockGPU/index-revised.md

 ## The Payoff: Breaking the CUDA Monopoly

-**The economics are staggering.** NVIDIA has [dominated AI training chips](https://www.cnbc.com/2024/10/14/nvidia-shares-hit-a-record-as-chipmaker-market-cap-tops-3point4-trillion.html) in a market that hit $500B and continues growing exponentially.
+NVIDIA has [dominated AI training chips](https://www.cnbc.com/2024/10/14/nvidia-shares-hit-a-record-as-chipmaker-market-cap-tops-3point4-trillion.html) in a market that hit $500B and continues growing exponentially.
 They command [1,000% profit margins](https://www.tomshardware.com/news/nvidia-makes-1000-profit-on-h100-gpus-report) on some chips—monopoly pricing that exists only because customers can't risk alternatives.

 **When AMD restores software credibility, everything changes:**
 - Enterprises escape the "NVIDIA tax" as real competition emerges